rogieBeer/TurtleBot/README.md

-# TurtleBot
- Discord bot to help allocation
+# TurtleBot - Discord bot to help allocation role and games.